 It is an order made by the Council which in general makes it an offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree without the planning authority’s permission.

 A conservation area is “an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance”.
 (Planning (Listed Buildings and Conservation Areas) Act 1990).
-Effectively all trees are protected within this area and the council require notification to carry out any tree works.
+Effectively, all trees are protected within this area and the council require notification to carry out any tree works.

 Fruit trees, such as apples and pears, are better pruned in winter months to aid fruiting.
 It is important that pruning works are carried out at the correct times to stop the risk of fungal and bacterial infections.

 Yes, everything is taken away and recycled.
-We have a waste carriers licence to legally transport the waste.
+We have a waste carrier licence to legally transport the waste.
 Logs are processed for firewood and the wood chip is taken to a local farm where it is composted for a year and then ploughed back into the land.

-It may be more beneficial for the tree to receive a crown lift or reduction as opposed to cutting back just the offending branch(es) unbalancing the tree.
+It may be more beneficial for the tree to receive a crown lift or reduction as opposed to cutting back just the offending branch(es) and unbalancing the tree.
 It is recommended to carry out any tree works in accordance with good arboricultural practice.
 Poor tree work can be counterproductive and is often potentially dangerous.

-The prescriptions act does afford a right to light, however, it is severely limited and using it in relation to trees is problematic and generally unsuccessful.
+The prescriptions act does afford a right to light.
+However, it is severely limited and using it in relation to trees is problematic and generally unsuccessful.

 Evoke Tree Services Ltd. has an impeccable safety record, and the methods and techniques we employ are designed to minimalise the risk of accidents happening.
 In the unlikely event of damage occurring to any of your property, rest assured that we are fully insured.
-A copy of insurance is always carried in our vehicles.
+A copy of our insurance policy is always carried in our vehicles.